deavid/lprfl/src/008C_turtle.md

 For learning purposes, there was a little program called `turtle` in the 80s for a programming language called LOGO.

 This was intended for kids to learn coding.
-It displayed a little turtle and they could send commands such as:
+It displayed a little turtle, and they could send commands such as:

 * Move right 30 pixels.